 To make sure you’re up to speed on Python, please review sections 1-5 of this online Python tutorial before class: https://docs.python.org/3/tutorial/.

-The class runs 9 am to 5 pm with lunch and breaks.
+The class is now online, so you can take it at your convenience!
 The class is a combination of lecture and lab exercises using Jupyter Notebooks.
 We cover the following topics:

 When you sign up for this training, remember to also sign up for the Embedded Vision Summit.
-The Summit gives you access to two additional days of learning after your OpenCV training.
-You’ll learn from 90+ presentations, see 100+ demos and have the opportunity to talk with over 1,400 fellow innovators building or enabling vision in their products.
+The Summit gives you access to hundreds of hours of additional learning.
+You’ll hear from 100+ presentations, see dozens of exhibitors and demos, and mingle online with over 1,000 fellow innovators building or enabling vision in their products.